Jeyland Mitchell: Municipal Liberia

 On 28 June 2023, it was announced that Mitchell had signed for Municipal Liberia.
 He made 9 appearances, scoring once, during the 2023–24 Apertura.

 Alajuelense

 In December 2023, it was announced that Mitchell had signed for Alajuelense on a one-year contract.
 Mitchell made his debut for Alajuelense in a 4–0 win away to Municipal Liberia on 27 March 2024, due to an injury to Alexis Gamboa.
-After 12 appearances for Alajualense, he extended his contract until June 2027 at the end of the season.
+After 12 appearances for Alajuelense, he extended his contract until June 2027 at the end of the season.

 Feyenoord

 On 8 July 2024, Mitchell signed for Eredivisie club Feyenoord on a five-year contract.

+Sturm Graz

+On 1 September 2025, Mitchell moved on loan to Austrian Bundesliga club Sturm Graz on a season-long loan with an option to buy.
+Later that year, on 7 December, he scored his first goal for the club in a 2–1 win over Grazer AK.

+Strasbourg

+On 19 August 2026, Mitchell signed a five-year contract with Ligue 1 side Strasbourg.

 International career

 On 28 January 2024, it was announced that Mitchell had received his first call-up to the Costa Rica national team for a friendly against El Salvador on 2 February, with Mitchell making his international debut in this match after coming on as a substitute.

 Mitchell was named in Costa Rica's squad for the 2024 Copa América.